Misrecognition

 We are sorry.
 We are not allowed to sell this product with the selected payment method

-For fans of Rachel Cusk and Patricia Lockwood, an unflinchingly sharp and funny debut novel about the internet, post-postmodern adulthood, and queer identity.
+For fans of Rachel Cusk and Patricia Lockwood, a “shockingly modern and honest debut” (Julia May Jones, author of Vladimir) about the internet, post-postmodern adulthood, and a young woman discovering her queer identity.

 Elsa is struggling.
 Her formative, exhilarating relationship—with a couple—has abruptly ended, leaving her depressed and directionless in her childhood bedroom.
 The man and the woman were her bosses, lovers, and cultural guideposts.
 In the relationship’s wake, Elsa scrolls aimlessly through the internet in search of meaning.